 __ Q26.
 I welcome taking risks for God.

 __ Q27.
-I get excited by overcoming obstacles by faith.
+I get excited by overcoming obstacles with faith.

 __ Q29.
 I have a passionate prayer life.